 Instructions

-- Combine watercress, sliced strawberries, toasted walnuts, and feta in a large bowl.
+- Combine watercress, strawberries, walnuts, and feta in a bowl.
+Toss gently to mix the textures evenly.

 Expert Tips for Selecting and Storing Watercress to Ensure Freshness

-Once home, store watercress unwashed in a slightly damp paper towel inside an open plastic bag in the refrigerator’s crisper drawer.
-Using a glass of water with the stems submerged, loosely covered with a plastic bag, is an alternative method that can keep watercress fresh for up to five days.
+Store unwashed in a slightly damp paper towel inside a loosely sealed bag in the crisper drawer.
+Alternatively, trim stems and place them in a jar of water covered loosely with a bag, which can extend freshness up to five days.

-Wash watercress only just before use to maintain crispness and prevent early spoilage.
-If using it in cooked dishes like the watercress soup, add the leaves last to retain their vivid color and nutrients.
+Wash watercress only before use to maintain crispness and prevent premature spoilage.
+When cooking, add leaves at the end to preserve color and nutritional value.

 |---|---|---|